Renewable Energy and Appropriate Technology

 From Improved Cookstoves to Solar-Powered Pumps: Finding Appropriate Technologies for Renewable Energy

 Our clay-sand improved cookstoves are the primary way that communities take part in CREATE!’s renewable energy sector, in combination with other appropriate technologies such as solar-powered pumps for wells.
-In rural areas, most cooking is traditionally done over open fires and electricity is usually generated through nonrenewable and costly diesel fuel, making renewable energy particularly important among our project sectors.
 CREATE! is addressing these problems in Senegal through an integrated approach to energy conservation: the use of sustainably-designed and technologically appropriate improved cookstoves.

 Clay-sand improved cookstoves are completely free to build using all local materials: clay, sand, dry grass, and water.
 CREATE! technicians teach members of the community how to build the stoves, particularly the women, encouraging them to teach others and spread the technology throughout Senegal’s villages.
 The improved cookstoves enable women to prepare meals using their usual methods and pots more safely and efficiently than on traditional open fires.